Board Certified Podiatrists | Expert Foot & Ankle Care

 Virtual and In-Person Podiatry at Balance Foot & Ankle

 Balance Foot & Ankle in Howell and Bloomfield Hills offers telehealth visits for appropriate established-patient follow-up and consultations.
-For new patients, acute injuries, or conditions requiring physical examination and imaging, our in-person offices provide comprehensive evaluation with digital X-ray on-site.
+For new patients, acute injuries, or conditions requiring physical examination and imaging, our in-person offices provide hands-on exam plus imaging when needed with digital X-ray on-site.
 Contact our offices to determine whether your specific situation is appropriate for a virtual visit or requires in-person evaluation.

 Related Treatment Guides